ktorio/ktor-documentation/topics/client-responses.md

 The [`onDownload()`](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.plugins/on-download.html) extension
 function in the example above is used to display download progress.

-For non-streaming requests, calling `.body()` loads and caches the full response body in memory, allowing repeated access.
+For non-streaming requests, the response body is automatically loaded and cached in memory, allowing repeated access.
 While this is efficient for small payloads, it may lead to high memory usage with large responses.

 To handle large responses efficiently, use a [streaming approach](#streaming), which processes the response incrementally without saving it in memory.